akiryk/buzzyjackson/README.md

 7. Make book pages.
 Use Book Main as the teamplate.
 7. In book pages, move Featured Image up.
 8. Go to Appearance > Widgets to customize "sidebar"

+When creating posts:
+1. If it's a book review, use book review intro format